Make Chaotic Mornings Easier

 If you are doing more for your child than he is doing for himself, he will not learn to perform tasks on his own.

 So what can you do to help your child take responsibility and become more independent?
-As a 1-on-1 Coach here at Empowering Parents, I recommend these three tips for establishing structure and routine in your home:
+As a parent coach here at Empowering Parents, I recommend these three tips for establishing structure and routine in your home:

 - Many parents are surprised to learn that the most effective time to discuss the morning routine with your child is in the afternoon or evening — not in the morning!
 As described in “Our Morning Routine Isn’t Working” — 6 Ways to Fix It Now, it helps to talk with your child when you’re not in a stressful situation.